-Read about recommended places to stay overnight in the fjords, places that are special and great in different ways.
-These accommodations have different standards and offers, but common to them all is that it is pleasant to stay there and the places are surrounded by beautiful and wild nature.
+Read about recommended places to stay overnight in the western fjords in Norway, places that are special and great in different ways.
+These accommodations have different standards, sizes and offers, but common to them all is that it is pleasant to stay there and the places are surrounded by beautiful and wild nature.

 Møre og Romsdal

 Møre og Romsdal is the northernmost county in Western Norway.
 The county is devided into three parts; Nordmøre, Romsdal and Sunnmøre.
 The most famous fjord is the UNESCO World Heritage protected Geirangerfjord.
 The Geiranger – Trollstigen National Tourist Route and The Atlantic Road are two famous road stretches in the county.

 LENSMANSGARDEN – Innfjorden is an old farm in Innfjorden in Romsdal.
 The name stems from the 1700s when the sheriff lived on the farm.
 Before 2009, Lensmansgarden was managed as both a diary farm and a tourist facility.
 Since then it has become a dedicated tourist centre.

 FJORDS® – Isfjorden, close to Åndalsnes, in the county of Møre og Romsdal.
 FJORDS® is a yard of four cabins by the Isa River in the center of Isfjorden in Romsdal, Norway.
 Isfjorden is a great starting point for hiking Romsdalseggen and Litlefjellet and skiing with fjord view to Mt.
 Kirketaket and Blånebba.

 SKOLESTUA – Sogge: Situated at Sogge 6 km from the center of Åndalsnes, you’ll find Skolestua; close to both Trollstigen and the famous Trollveggen, and with a spectacular view towards Romsdalseggen and majestetic Vengetind.